huaxia1985/ProSSE/README.md

         library(diversitree)

-Here is the code you can use to regenerate the simulation results in Hua et al. 2022:
+# Here is the code you can use to regenerate the simulation results in Hua et al. 2022:

-setting parameter values
+Setting parameter values

     b.list <- seq(0.3,0.6,0.1)
     mu.list <- seq(0,0.2,0.1)